amrmarey/ollama/README.md

 # **Ollama and Open-WebUI Docker Compose Setup**

-## Overview
+##Overview

 This repository provides a Docker Compose setup for running Ollama and Open-WebUI with NVIDIA GPU support.
 This setup allows you to easily deploy and manage these services on your local machine or in a production environment.
-Services
-Ollama

   The latest Ollama image from Docker Hub, configured to use NVIDIA GPU support.

 ## Open-WebUI

  The latest Open-WebUI image from GitHub Container Registry, configured to use NVIDIA GPU support and connect to the Ollama service.

 ### Features

 NVIDIA GPU Support: Both services are configured to use NVIDIA GPU support, allowing you to take advantage of GPU acceleration.

 Healthchecks: Both services include healthchecks to ensure they are running correctly and can be restarted automatically if they fail.

 Dependency Management: The Open-WebUI service depends on the Ollama service, ensuring that Ollama is started before Open-WebUI.

-## UsageUsage
+##UsageUsage
-### Step 1: Clone the repository
+###Step 1: Clone the repository

 bash